 - Gentu recommends using a DYMO LabelWriter to print labels.
 As such, this article covers the use of DYMO LabelWriters only.
 Settings may differ if you are using another label printer, and Gentu Support may be unable to assist.

-- We do not recommend using Internet Explorer to access and use Gentu.
+- Please note that we do not recommend using Internet Explorer to access and use Gentu.
 In particular, Internet Explorer does not support label printing from Gentu.
 We recommend using Chrome or Safari for the optimal Gentu experience.

 To print a label, open the Address Book.
 Click into the relevant tab, and search for the contact you'd like to print a label for.
 Click to open their record.